 Stuffed Pastry with Swiss Chard and Feta

 It appears that many cultures have a traditional stuffed pastry snack, at least in the Mediterranean.
 In Greece, Spanakopita is a popular appetizer made with phyllo dough, spinach and feta cheese.
 I also just learned about an Israeli stuffed pastry, Bureka, pronounced börek.
-Like spanakopita, it originated from Greece and Turkey, but landed in Israel.
+Like spanakopita, it originated from Greece and Turkey but landed in Israel.
 Essentially, Burekas are individual stuffed pastry made with puff pastry or phyllo dough and filled with a savory filling of meats, cheese or vegetables.

 Earlier this week I really wanted to bake, but I was in the mood for something savory.
-Unfortunately, I do not have a lot of savory baking recipes in my memory box, so I looked to a new cookbook I borrowed from the library, Breaking Bread by Uri Scheft.
+Unfortunately, I do not have a lot of savory baking recipes in my memory box, so I looked to a new cookbook I borrowed from the library, Breaking Breads by Uri Scheft.
 Uri Scheft is a baker from Israel and owns bakeries in Tel Aviv and New York City.
 His cookbook focuses on Israeli bread baking.
 This is a wonderful cookbook with clearly written instructions along with photographs featuring each step.
 Reading this cookbook is like having Uri Scheft standing at your side and calmly teaching you how to bake bread.

 I did not have the time to bake bread and go through the different proofing stages so I decided to bake one of the burekas recipes featured in his cookbook.
-The photograph of the Swiss Chard bureka was so appealing and I could clearly visualize a group of friends sitting round a table, having drinks, eating burekas with tahini, olives and pickles.
+The photograph of the Swiss Chard bureka was so appealing and I could clearly visualize a group of friends sitting around a table, having drinks, eating burekas with tahini, olives and pickles.
 It was an all are welcome greeting with a large platter of delicious bites.

 More recipes with Mediterranean Feel

 Uri Scheft’s recipe had all my favorite ingredients with the convenience of store-bought puff pastry dough and I was eager to try it.
 This is not a difficult recipe to make, but working with puff pastry has its challenges.
 Each time I bake with it I get a different outcome.
-So, clearly there is more I should learn.
+So clearly, there is more I should learn.
 However, listed here are a few key considerations when baking with puff pastry.

 Look for good quality puff pastry made with all butter.
 The butter helps the laminating process of the pastry and creates the flakes.